And so, It Begins...

 And the humans cowered before him, and he saw that it was good.

 31 God saw all that he had made, and he was pleased with himself.
-And the bulb switched off and back on - the sixth day.
+And the bulb switched off and back on - a sixth day.

 Thus, the Heavens and the Earth were completed.
-2 And on the seventh day God ended his work which he had done, and he said, 3 ‘Now let’s rest, because tomorrow, we’re going to create the universe all over again in a slightly different order.’
+2 And on the seventh day, God ended his work, and he said, 3 ‘Now let’s rest, because tomorrow, we’re going to create the universe all over again in a slightly different order.’